 I know a lot of people who struggle with gallbladder issues, and many of them will probably need it removed surgically.
-This blog is for folks who want to know a bit more about the gallbladder and what foods they should eat and what foods they should avoid.
+This blog is for people who want to know a bit more about the gallbladder and what foods they should eat and what foods they should avoid.

-Once the gallbladder becomes symptomatic, it can be a constant frustration, so sometimes the best relief is getting it removed via surgery.
+Once the gallbladder becomes symptomatic, it can be a constant frustration, so sometimes the best relief is getting it removed surgically.
 A common symptom is pain in the right upper, abdominal quadrant that radiates to the shoulder.
 Usually the pain gets worse after meals, since that’s when the gallbladder is working the hardest, and usually the pain worsens in proportion to how sweet or fattening the meal is.

 Doctor: When was the last meal you enjoyed?

 Patient: Oh, it’s been a bile.

 Risk Factors for an Unhealthy Gallbladder & Diagnosis:

 Other risk factors that may predispose someone for gallbladder troubles are: 1) Someone over the age of 60 2) Someone who struggles with frequent constipation, since slow intestinal transit time is an independent risk factor for gallbladder disease 3) Someone who loses a lot of weight rapidly 4) Someone of Mexican or Native American heritage 5) Someone receiving hormone replacement therapy, as estrogen seems to increase stone formation and 6) the Western diet